thomas-bsn/thomas-bsn/README.md

 Hello ! 💻

-__My name is Thomas and I'm 22 years old living in Paris, France.__
+__My name is Thomas and I'm 23 years old living in Paris, France.__
 <br>

 - Computer Science student at EPITA Paris.

-- Working as an Software Engineer Apprentice at CRITEO.
+- Working as an Software Engineer Apprentice at SHIFT TECHNOLOGY.

-- Cybersecurity and Systems Major (4th year).
+- Cybersecurity and Systems Major (5th year).

 - You can contact me on:
   - Email: thomasbsn66@gmail.com